huyingjie/notebook/source/neuroscience/Brain_Circuits.md

 </div>

+### relieve stress

+* exercising
+* playing sports
+* praying
+* attending a religious service
+* reading
+* listening to music
+* spending time with friends or family
+* getting a massage
+* going outside for a walk
+* meditating or doing yoga,
+* spending time with a creative hobby

+<font color="blue">我一般用reading</font>

+the least effective strategies

+* gambling
+* shopping
+* smoking
+* drinking
+* eating
+* playing video games
+* surfing the Internet
+* watching TV or movies for more than 2 hours

+the real stress relievers boost mood-enhancing brain chemicals like serotonin and GABA, as well as the feel-good hormone oxytocin.
+They also help shut down the brain’s stress response, reduce stress hormones in the body, and induce the healing relaxation response.

+### guilt/regret triggers impulses and coping habits

 ### control habits (routines & impulses)

 Once a habit is tirggered, the only way to control it is through activation of the prefrontal cortex.